Army National Guard Soldier with Security Clearance Arrested

 The guidelines were established for all “U.S. government civilian and military personnel, consultants, contractors, employees of contractors, licensees, certificate holders or grantees and their employees and other individuals who require access to classified information,” according to U.S. Department of State information.

-Decisions regarding security clearance eligibility consider factors that could create a conflict of interest and place a person in the position of having to choose between his/her commitment to the U.S. and to protecting classified information, as well as any other compelling loyalty.
+Decisions regarding security clearance eligibility consider factors that could create a conflict of interest and place a person in the position of having to choose between his/her commitment to the U.S. and to protect classified information, as well as any other compelling loyalty.
 A person’s reliability, trustworthiness and ability to protect classified information also are taken into account.

 Your loyalties and foreign financial interests are investigated when you apply for security clearance.
 Investigators also consider your prior actions to determine whether they indicate a preference for a foreign country over the United States.
 The government’s concerns were manifested in the Edmonds cousins’ actions.